Woodville-West Torrens Football Club: SANFLW Commences at the Eagles

 In 2018 the Woodville West Torrens Football Club were amongst the last of the SANFL clubs to enter a team in the SANFLW Competition that had been established in 2016 for a 2017 season.
 The Eagles SANFLW team played its inaugural season in 2019 being coached by Tess Baxter finished with the wooden spoon.

 It has been a slow build for the SANFLW at the Eagles as it has struggled to attract players with finishing positions of 2019 - 8th (wooden spoon), 2020 - 7th, 2021 - 8th (wooden spoon), 2022 - 7th & 2023 - 7th.

 After three years with Tess Baxter at the helm, a change of Senior Coach saw experienced Narelle Smith come in to the Senior Coach role with momentum starting to build in the women's football space at Oval Avenue.

 With the addition of more established pathways to develop and grow zone talent including the drafting of Shineah Goody to PAFC - from local zone York Peninsula it is an ever developing space with Season 2024 looking to be the year the Eagles women's side jump over the consistent finishing spot of 7th.

+Following a 23-point loss to South Adelaide in the 2025 grand final, the Eagles returned to the pinnacle match of the 2026 season and reversed the result against Norwood, winning by 22 points to claim their maiden women's premiership.
+Full-forward Klaudia O'Neill dominated for the Eagles, kicking five goals en route to claiming the best on ground medal.